 Key Stage 3

-Our students receive a rich and varied programme within Years 7 and 8 in accordance with the National Curriculum.
+Our students receive a rich and varied programme within Key Stage 3 in accordance with the National Curriculum.
 Whilst utilising the best educational practice, we aim to develop the individual to a high level of competence in all subject areas.

 In Year 7 this coverage includes:

+Art Mathematics

+Computing and ICT French

+Design Technology Music

+Drama Personal, Social and Health Education

+English Physical Education

+Geography Religious Education

+History Science

-Art Computing and ICT Design Technology Drama English Geography History Mathematics French Music Personal, Social and Health Education Physical Education Religious Education Science Students first entering Newent Community School and Sixth Form Centre are placed in Vertical Tutor Groups, aged 11-16.
+Students first entering Newent Community School and Sixth Form Centre are placed in Vertical Tutor Groups, aged 11-16.

 Apart from Mathematics, Science and Modern Foreign Languages, where broad setting takes place, all other subjects are taught in mixed ability teaching groups in year 7.
 We believe that this structure eases the transition from Key Stage 2 and reflects our ethos and values.
 Our understanding of each individual student ensures that they are placed within the correct teaching groups through to Year 8.

 Information and Computing Technology is an integral part of many subjects, ensuring that every student gains skills in the use and application of computers.
 These skills are further developed and enhanced through discrete Computing and ICT lessons throughout KS3.

+Key Stage 4

-Three Year Key Stage 4 During Years 9, 10 and 11 the majority of students follow courses leading to GCSE or equivalent qualifications.
+During Key Stage 4 the majority of students follow courses leading to GCSE or equivalent qualifications.
 The Key Stage 4 curriculum consists of core subjects supported by a wide range of Options subjects.

 Core:

+English (leading to Literature and Language GCSEs)

+Mathematics

-English (leading to Literature and Language GCSEs) Mathematics Science - separate science or combined science GCSEs Religious Studies Personal, Social and Health Education Physical Education Options:
+Science - separate science or combined science GCSEs

+Religious Studies

+Personal, Social and Health Education

+Physical Education

+Options:

 Our options curriculum includes the possibility of a number of programmes of study leading to GCSE or other equivalent qualifications.
-Choices are made in the Spring Term of Year 8 from a range including: Art and Design Business Studies Child Development Design Technology (choice of specialism) Drama French Computer Science Horticulture Geography History Information and Computing Technology Music
+Option subjects include:

+Art and Design

+Business Studies

+Child Development

+Design Technology (choice of specialism)

+Drama

+French

+Computer Science

+Horticulture

+Geography

+History

+Information and Computing Technology

+Music

-Pupils receive and understand the advice provided about potential risks and how to stay safe in various situations, including on the internet." by Ofsted 2018 In their early years, students should be encouraged to set aside about an hour every night for reading and home learning - even when no specific work has to be completed for the next day.
+"Pupils receive and understand the advice provided about potential risks and how to stay safe in various situations, including on the internet" by Ofsted 2018 In their early years, students should be encouraged to set aside about an hour every night for reading and home learning - even when no specific work has to be completed for the next day.
 Organisation and self-discipline is as important for future success as the task set.
 Each curriculum subject will present an outline of the Personal Study that students will undertake at home for each year.
 The nature of the work will vary between subjects, terms and class sets, and can be as varied as weekly sets of questions to extended pieces of work and projects based over some weeks on themes the students may be working on in class.
 Subject outlines are available on the School's website.